Iddahodhiambo/alx-system_engineering-devops/0x00-shell_basics/README.md

-script to move betty in my first directory
+script for deleting the file betty